Hiking With Your Kids: 6 Tips for a Great Family Hike

 Hiking is sure to work up an appetite and your kids will be much happier hikers if they have tasty food to satisfy their appetites.
 Bring easy-to-pack snacks such as peanut butter and jelly sandwiches, trail mix with chocolate chunks, or granola bars so you and your kids can keep up your energy on the trail.

-4. Make Sure Your Kids Have Properly Fitting Shoes and Socks
+4. Ensure Your Kids Have Properly Fitting Shoes and Socks

 5. Picnic at a Great Vista Point